 February 12, 2021

 Mosby responds to the IG report.
-A letter from her attorneys, David Schuster and Andrew Jay Graham, stated:
+A letter from her attorneys, David Shuster and Andrew Jay Graham, stated:

 “Your Report notes that, although our client said her companies were not operational, she took a tax deduction for expenses related to the companies.